profdevc/orcjit_demo/README.md

 ### [Kaleidoscope and JIT](https://releases.llvm.org/13.0.0/docs/tutorial/index.html#building-a-jit-in-llvm)
 ### [OrcV2 Doc](https://llvm.org/docs/ORCv2.html)
 ## Note
-Learning too, so maybe there are errors or the code need to be optimized and updated
+If there are syscall symbols not found, please check whether the glibc version support. see also #13